 - Number of States patients come from every year - 50 (about 1/2 of patients are from outside Florida).

-- How often Dr. Clayman operates on patients from other countries - weekly.
+- How often Drs.
+Clayman and Frankenthaler operates on patients from other countries - weekly.

-How to have surgery at the Clayman Thyroid Cancer Center at Tampa General Hospital.
+How to have surgery at the Clayman Thyroid Surgery and Thyroid Cancer Center at Tampa General Hospital.

-Dr. Clayman performs all operations with the dedicated surgical team at the Thyroid Cancer Center at Tampa General Hospital, one of "America's Best Hospitals" in seven different medical specialties, including Head and Neck Surgery and Endocrinology (that's us...for 8 years in a row!).
+Drs.
+Clayman and Frankenthaler performs all operations with the dedicated surgical team at the Thyroid Surgery and Thyroid Cancer Center at Tampa General Hospital, one of "America's Best Hospitals" in seven different medical specialties, including Head and Neck Surgery and Endocrinology (that's us...for 9 years in a row!).
 We have half of an entire floor of the hospital that is dedicated to thyroid surgery only.
 We have the worlds most experienced and talented team dedicated to thyroid disease--thus the constant accolades and awards.
-The all new Clayman Thyroid Cancer Center is already in its final phases of design and construction and is scheduled for completion in February of 2018.
+The all new Clayman Thyroid Cancer Center is already in its final phases of design and construction and is scheduled for completion in October of 2018.

 We accept almost every insurance for the cost of the operation, including Medicare.
 Our hospital, anesthesia team, x-rays, etc. will also accept almost all insurance payments for the operation.